rhomobile/rhomobile-docs/docs/en/5.0.0/guide/rhomobile-install.md

 Ensure that Java Development Kit is installed.
 The Sun JDK for Windows is available [here](http://java.sun.com/javase/downloads/index.jsp).
 Install Windows x64 JDK or x86 JDK or both.

 ### Download and Install
-Download and run the latest [Motorola RhoMobile Suite Installer](http://rhomobile.com/download/) for Windows.
+Download and run the latest [Zebra RhoMobile Suite Installer](http://rhomobile.com/download/) for Windows.
 This installs the [Ruby stack](http://www.ruby-lang.org/en/), [Redis](http://redis.io/), Rhodes, RhoElements, RhoConnect and RhoConnect-Client packages.

 **NOTE: If you use Symantec Antivirus it can warn about "Suspicious.MLApp" security risk in rubyw.exe file during installation.
 It is known false positive in Symantec antivirus.<br>Ignore this warning.**

 ### Setting the JDK Path
 Go to RhoStudio Preferences (Windows -> Preferences), select RhoMobile section, and set the Java bin path.
 Set this path to the x86 JDK, such as <tt>C:\Program Files (x86)\Java\jdk&lt;version number&gt;\bin</tt> .

-> Note: Use Motorola RhoStudio 64-bit to run RhoStudio with x64 JDK.<br/>Use Motorola RhoStudio 32-bit to run RhoStudio with x86 JDK.
+> Note: Use Zebra RhoStudio 64-bit to run RhoStudio with x64 JDK.<br/>Use Zebra RhoStudio 32-bit to run RhoStudio with x86 JDK.

 ### Understanding the Windows Installation
-Once you install Motorola RhoMobile Suite on Windows, you will see Motorola RhoMobile Suite on the Windows Start menu with the following options:
+Once you install Zebra RhoMobile Suite on Windows, you will see Zebra RhoMobile Suite on the Windows Start menu with the following options:

 * A link to the [developer community](http://developer.motorolasolutions.com).
 * A link to the [RhoMobile documentation](/home).